 Speak to your employer's human resources representative about getting enrolled in a 401(k) plan.
-401(k) accounts allow you to contribute a certain percentage of your paycheck to an account which a designated portfolio manager will invest in stocks and bonds--and from which you can begin withdrawing, penalty-free, at age 55.
+401(k) accounts allow you to contribute a certain percentage of your paycheck to an account which a designated portfolio manager will invest in stocks and bonds – and from which you can begin withdrawing, penalty-free, at age 55.
 Contribute as much of your paycheck as you can, keeping in mind that a single percentage can make a significant difference in the long run.

 Consider opening a Roth Individual Retirement Account at your local bank.
 IRAs are savings accounts which provide you a secure place to set aside money for retirement and manage it individually.

 Schedule yearly physical exams with your internist or general practitioner.
-Be open with him about any long-term medical concerns you have--for example, if diabetes runs in your family--and any health problems you are currently experiencing.
+Be open with him about any long-term medical concerns you have – for example, if diabetes runs in your family – and any health problems you are currently experiencing.
 Follow any directives he gives you to correct unhealthy behavior or habits you have.
-Like saving financially, making positive health changes to your life--even in small increments--can have huge benefits later on.
+Like saving financially, making positive health changes to your life – even in small increments – can have huge benefits later on.

 Meet with a representative at your bank to discuss your mortgage and other financial obligations.
 Ask her how much you'll need to pay per month in order to pay off your mortgage and other large debt obligations by the time you're 55.
-Keeping in mind that the average U.S. retirement age is 65, doing this will remove a substantial burden on your income for your last ten working years, income you can funnel directly into a 401K, Roth IRA or other retirement savings account if you choose.
+Keeping in mind that the average U.S. retirement age is 61, doing this will remove a substantial burden on your income for your last ten working years, income you can funnel directly into a 401(k), Roth IRA or other retirement savings account if you choose.